crisp-oss/chappe/README.md

 4. Write your Markdown guides and references in the `data/` directory;
 5. Run: `npx chappe` to build the docs;
 6. Upload the contents of the `dist/` folder to your Web server (at the root);

+Please refer to sections below for more details on how to write docs, customize Chappe, and deploy your docs to your Web server.

 ### Configuration